Penetration TestJan Kahmen3 min read

 Conclusion

-The BMG's Technical Guidelines are an important tool for ensuring security and data protection in the development of digital applications in the healthcare sector.
-The specified test systems enable developers to ensure that their applications are secure and data protection-compliant.
-This system not only protects the privacy of users, but also helps to improve the healthcare system.
+The BSI's Technical Guidelines are an important instrument for ensuring security and data protection in the development of digital health applications.
+The defined verification areas enable developers to confirm that their applications are both secure and compliant with data protection requirements.
+This benefits not only user privacy but the healthcare system as a whole.

 Sources